The Farsi word for "refuge" is "mohajer."

 In Afghanistan, Mr. Yousufi taught piano, theory, and a course on Sibelius at the Afghanistan National Institute of Music.
 When the Afghan Youth Orchestra was formed in 2011, he became the pianist and the first Afghan conductor, and he arranged music for their performances.
 The orchestra performed sold-out concerts at Carnegie Hall, Kennedy Center, and New England Conservatory, where Mr. Yousufi performed as pianist.

 Mr. Yousufi moved to the U.S., where he won a full scholarship to Mannes School of Music and studies piano with Simone Dinnerstein.
-He has composed Afghan-influenced music for The New York Philharmonic Chamber Orchestra and The Refugee Orchestra Project, and he has additional commissions from the Kronos Quartet and the Worcester Festival.
+He has composed Afghan-influenced music for The New York Philharmonic Chamber Orchestra and The Refugee Orchestra Project, and he has additional commissions from the Kronos Quartet and Music Worcester.